SukkoPera/OpenC16Cart/README.md

 <a href='https://ko-fi.com/L3L0U18L' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-[^v4]: Although this *might* be amended at some point, that's why there currently there is no V4, it was reserved for that.
+[^v4]: Although this *might* be amended at some point, that's why there currently is no V4, it was reserved for that.